-- 116 The maximum power for Workstations is found by the simultaneous operation of two industry standard - 117 benchmarks: Linpack to stress the core system (e.g., processor, memory, etc.) and SPECviewperf® - 118 (latest available version for the UUT) to stress the system's Graphics Processing Unit (GPU).
-This test - shall be repeated three times on the same UUT, and all three measurements shall fall within a ± 2% - tolerance relative to the average of the three measured maximum power values. - 121 Additional information on these benchmarks, including free downloads, can be found at the following - 122 locations as specified in Table 3.
+The maximum power for Workstations is found by the simultaneous operation of two industry standard benchmarks: Linpack to stress the core system (e.g., processor, memory, etc.) and SPECviewperf® (latest available version for the UUT) to stress the system's Graphics Processing Unit (GPU).
+This test shall be repeated three times on the same UUT, and all three measurements shall fall within a $\pm 2\%$ tolerance relative to the average of the three measured maximum power values.
+The average power should be used for qualification and/or TEC calculations.